-Necessary Errors is a novel by Caleb Crain published by Penguin as a paperback original and an e-book.
-The Wall Street Journal named it one of the ten best novels of 2013, and it’s a Barnes & Noble Discover Great New Writers pick.
+Necessary Errors, my first novel, was published by Penguin in 2013.
+The Wall Street Journal named it one of the ten best novels of 2013, and it was a Barnes & Noble Discover Great New Writers pick.
+It was generously reviewed by the New York Times, the New Yorker, and the New York Review of Books, among others.

-- The Wall Street Journal has named Necessary Errors one of the ten best novels of 2013
+- The Wall Street Journal named Necessary Errors one of the ten best novels of 2013

 - Three critics listed it among the best of the year for Salon’s What to Read Awards

-- Slate has chosen it as a favorite book of the year.
+- Slate chose it as a favorite book of the year.

-- The editors of FSG have voted it a best book of the year.
+- The editors of FSG voted it a best book of the year.

 - The New York Times Book Review selected it as an editors’ choice.